From my personal experience, here is how to spend a weekend in Riga, Latvia in winter!

 Anyway, travel insurance is always a smart thing to have, especially when traveling to Latvia in the winter.

-Read my full article on travel insurance here, or just head to Squaremouth Insurance which is my favorite, affordable and reliable travel insurance company.
+Read my full article on travel insurance, or just head to Squaremouth Insurance which is my favorite, affordable and reliable travel insurance company (for US citizens).

-Where To Stay In Riga, Latvia In The Winter
+Where To Stay In Riga, Latvia In Winter – On A Budget!

 Now that you’ve done all the basic preparations, you need somewhere to stay in Riga.